hyperledger/fabric-ca/docs/source/users-guide.rst

    If no affiliation is specified in the registration request, the identity being registered will be given the affiliation of the registrar.

-3. The registrar can register a user with attributes if all of the following conditions are satisfied:
+3. The registrar can register an identity with attributes if all of the following conditions are satisfied:

    - Registrar can register Fabric CA reserved attributes that have the prefix 'hf.'